hyperledger-archives/sawtooth-rfcs/text/0000-pbft-node-catchup.md

 The first alternative that was considered was to allow nodes to receive historic messages from other nodes' message logs, either by requesting messages or requesting that a node catch another node up.
-However, this solution does not work if a node is behind far enough that a checkpoint has happened, because the necessary messages no longer exist anywhere.
+However, this solution does not work if a node is behind far enough that the other nodes have already cleaned their logs and no longer have the relevant messages.

 Another alternative that was considered is putting nodes into a special "catchup" mode when they startup up if they are behind.
 The problem with this